RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #680, #681, #682

+Added a new clear-code command as well as a new intent that reacts to the creation of a new code for a lobby.
+Also fixed a bug that existed when storing winner results.
+I need to eventually start working on auto-detection of new intents in a single directory so it is easier to manage things.
+I also want to auto setup a logger for each intent.

 ## #677, #678, #679

 Did a LOT of refactoring to clean up the required code in all of the intents.